bmc0/dsp/README.md

 **Note:** The `d` width suffix also changes the definition of `f0` from center frequency to corner frequency (like Room EQ Wizard and the Behringer DCX2496).

+Additionally, a macro is provided for constructing arbitrary-order Butterworth filters from cascaded second-order sections: `bw<order>[.n]`, where `<order>` is the filter order and `n` is an index corresponding to a particular pair of poles.
+The Q-factors are always in ascending order.
+For example,

+	lowpass 1k bw6.0 lowpass 1k bw6.1 lowpass 1k bw6.2

+creates a 6th-order Butterworth lowpass filter.
+Odd-order filters require an additional first-order section:

+	lowpass_1 1k lowpass 1k bw5.0 lowpass 1k bw5.1

 #### File paths